 Most people stop here – don’t eat gluten and the immediate problem goes away.
 It’s an important first step, but just removing gluten doesn’t heal the underlying problem that allowed you to react to gluten in the first place.
 You may still be suffering from suboptimal energy and vitality.

 Healing the underlying problem

 Don’t stop here – removing gluten stops the immediate inflammation from happening, but in order to truly heal the body, we can heal the digestive process that allowed gluten to become a problem.
 We can strengthen the digestive system that was unable to break down the gluten; heal the gut lining that allowed gluten to leak into the bloodstream; strengthen the liver that has been burdened by gluten particles in the bloodstream; and heal the tissues in your personal bizarre symptom.

 Not everyone will be able to enjoy two slices of beautiful hand tossed Pizza, but everyone can improve their health and reduce the damage that an accidental exposure can cause.
-I worked with a woman once who was severely allergic to gluten and had days of diarrhea due to a dash of beer in a drizzle of sauce.
+I worked with a woman recently who was severely allergic to gluten and had days of diarrhea due to a dash of beer in a drizzle of sauce.
 After a few months of strengthening her system, she had another accidental exposure- this time to real bread crumbs and suffered only indigestion and bloating.

 Well, how’d it go?
 Pretty darn good!
 I enjoyed those two beautiful pieces of Pizza and ate the croutons along with my salad and had no reaction at all, monitoring and eating very carefully over the next few days.
 I haven’t eaten gluten since.
 I’ll continue to enjoy a healing diet that will keep my digestion, gut, and liver healthy.
 This way if I am offered a fabulous homemade carrot cake I can say yes, please!